Espa?ol

 Other side effects can include fatigue, nausea, back pain, fever, and cough.
 This drug can also lower blood cell counts, which can increase the risk of infections and bleeding or bruising.
 Darzalex Faspro can also cause reactions at the injection site, such as swelling, itching, and redness.

 Isatuximab is another monoclonal antibody that attaches to the CD38 protein on myeloma cells.
-This drug is used along with other types of myeloma drugs, typically after at least 2 other treatments have been tried.
+This drug is used along with other types of myeloma drugs, either as part of the first treatment or after other treatments have been tried.
 It’s given as an infusion into a vein (IV).

 This drug can cause a reaction in some people while it is being given or within a few hours afterward, which can sometimes be severe.
 Symptoms can include coughing, wheezing, trouble breathing, tightness in the throat, chills, feeling dizzy or lightheaded, headache, rash, and nausea.